 According to one of the study’s authors, Professor Marc A Schuckit of the University of California, San Diego, the study makes a “compelling case that the United States is facing a crisis with alcohol use, one that is currently costly and about to get worse.”

 Alcohol in excess is a public health risk and strongly associated with numerous diseases including cancer, cardiovascular disease, strokes, liver cirrhosis, and type 2 diabetes.
 It is also expensive and is projected to cost the US economy upwards of $250 billion a year.

-While the catalyst behind the increases were not explored by the study, researchers hypothesize it’s likely to be “historically rooted in racial discrimination and persistent socioeconomic disadvantage both at the individual and community levels.”
+While the catalyst behind the increases was not explored by the study, researchers hypothesize it’s likely to be “historically rooted in racial discrimination and persistent socioeconomic disadvantage both at the individual and community levels.”

 Despite efforts from government programs and medical professionals, the epidemic is expected to continue to spread.
 “The proposed cuts to the National Institutes of Health budget being considered in Washington in 2017 are potentially disastrous for future efforts to decrease alcohol problems and are likely to result in higher costs for us all,” said Professor Schuckit.

 “If the proposed budget prevails, the National Institutes of Health will have serious problems keeping current research going, and it will be difficult or even impossible to fund new research.
 In addition, most of the problems raised here will escalate further if as many as 23 million people lose health care.”